BYLAWS OF THE

 10.5 DISCLOSURE OF SALARY RANGES

-At each annual meeting of the General Conference, the treasurer shall disclose the salary ranges for all paid positions of the Corporation.
+At each annual meeting of the General Conference, the treasurer shall disclose the salary ranges for all employment categories of UCGIA.

 10.6 ANNUAL BUDGET

-The Council shall evaluate, and determine on an annual basis, the percentage of income to be allocated from the projected total budget for the following year to support specific areas of the overall mission of the Church.
+The Council shall evaluate, and determine on an annual basis, the percentage of income to be allocated from the projected total budget for the following year to support specific areas of the overall mission of UCGIA.
 This budget must balance projected income and expenditures and shall then be submitted to the General Conference for its ratification.
-If not ratified, the Council shall submit a revised budget for ratification as soon as practicable and, pending a ratified budget, the Corporation shall operate under the constraints of the previously ratified annual budget.
+If not ratified, the Council shall submit a revised budget for ratification as soon as practicable and, pending a ratified budget, UCGIA shall operate under the constraints of the previously ratified annual budget.

 11.0 ARTICLE 11-GENERAL PROVISIONS